 Research subject to the DOJ will follow the pre-2018 regulations.
 Per guidance issued by the FDA in October 2018, research subject to the FDA cannot be inconsistent with FDA's current policies and guidance found under 21 CFR parts 50 and 56.
-Only two of the Revised Common Rule regulations will be applied to University of Iowa IRB-03 approved research under FDA purview:
+Only two of the Revised Common Rule regulations will be applied to University of Iowa IRB-01 approved research under FDA purview:

-- Key information 45 CFR 46.116(a)(4), (a)(5)(i), and (a)(5)(ii) - New required\additional elements of consent 45 CFR 46.116 - All research projects approved prior to 1/21/19 will remain under the Pre-2018 Common Rule regulations.
-No changes required.
-All new project applications (either pending with the PI or HSO\IRB not approved on or - after 1/21/19 will follow the Revised Common Rule (2018 regulations.)
+- Key information 45 CFR 46.116(a)(4), (a)(5)(i), and (a)(5)(ii) - New required\additional elements of consent 45 CFR 46.116

+Transition Plans Current IRB approved research projects • All research projects approved prior to 1/21/19 will remain under the Pre-2018 Common Rule regulations.
+No changes will be required.
+Pending research projects • All pending project applications (either pending with the PI or HSO\IRB not approved on or after 1/21/19 will follow the Revised Common Rule (2018 regulations.)
+Draft and\or New research projects • All new project applications submitted and approved on or after 1/21/19 will follow the new 2018 Regulations.